 GENERAL HEALTH MATTERS AND CORSETING?

-Please realize that we are not medical experts nor
+Please realize that neither Sheri nor Ann is a medical experts nor

 medically trained.
 Therefore, we cannot render a medical